Brighton-Le-Sands, New South Wales: Transport

-There is a two kilometre bus service available to link with Rockdale railway station.
-Transit Systems operates all the routes that pass by Brighton Le Sands.
-Route 303 runs from Sans Souci to Randwick via Brighton-le-Sands and Mascot.
-Route 478 runs from Westfield Miranda to Rockdale railway station via Ramsgate and Brighton Le Sands.
-Route 479 runs from Rockdale Plaza via Rockdale railway station to Kyeemagh and Brighton-Le-Sands.
+Transit Systems operates all the bus routes that pass by Brighton Le Sands.
+Route 303 runs from Sans Souci to Randwick via B-le-S and Mascot.
+Route 478 runs from Westfield Miranda to Rockdale railway station, via Ramsgate and B-le-S. Route 479 runs from Rockdale Plaza via the railway station to Kyeemagh and terminates at B-le-S.